 Last Thursday, after a long day at work, I walked to the bus stop eager to get there by 6:00 pm.
 Why the excitement?
 I wanted to settle in and listen to The Aware Show.
 I usually read my email or a book while on the bus, so doing something different is always fun.

 Lisa Garr hosts a radio show called The Aware Show where she brings speakers from self-growth, spirituality or health areas and interviews them.
-She is currently hosting a teleseminar series and as part of this series she had on Jennifer McLean.
-Jennifer is an author, healer and entrepreneur.
+She is currently hosting a teleseminar series, and as part of this series, she had on Jennifer McLean.
+Jennifer is an author, healer, and entrepreneur.

 Why Do We Tell Our Stories?

 It got me thinking…why do we tell our stories over and over?
 What are we seeking when we tell the stories?
 Do humans connect better around our troubled stories than our happy stories?
 Are we afraid to be happy as it may go away?
-I spoke with someone and she thought we tell our stories because there is a void when we connect with others and we use our stories to connect.
+I spoke to someone, and she thought we tell our stories because there is a void when we connect with others and we use our stories to connect.
 For me, I believe it is about belonging to a tribe, connecting with others, sympathy, empathy, and recognition.

 Benefits of Letting Go Of My Stories

 Jennifer gave us a few minutes to write down all of the stories that each of us carry around.
 When I looked at what I wrote on the paper, I felt compassion for the Pat who had to deal with all those experiences.
 I also felt relieved, lighter, could breathe easier and I felt a smile in my body.
 My stories were on the paper and not in the baggage I was carrying around with me.